molgenis/molgenis-emx2/README.md

 *  Finish the legacy reader
 *  column/per value validation, tuple/per row validation
 *  computed values?
-*  create validation procedure for Schema/Table/Column so we can give complete error messages and remove model checks from from SQL parts
+*  create validation procedure for Schema/Table/Column so we can give complete graphqlError messages and remove model checks from from SQL parts

 ### someday maybe
-*  throw error when webservice is called with only csv header and no values
+*  throw graphqlError when webservice is called with only csv header and no values
 *  update is actually upsert (insert ... on conflict update) -> can we make it idempotent 'save' (how to update pkey then?)
 *  job api to have long running requests wrapped in a job.
 Should be same as normal api, but then wrapped
 *  reduce build+test times back to under a minute (LOL)